Lycium chinense: Fruit and seeds

 Lycium chinense produces a bright orange-red berry, whose shape is ovoid or oblong, 7–15 mm long and 5 to 8 mm wide (but up to 22 mm long and 10 mm wide in cultivation).
 It contains compressed yellow seeds, from 2.5 to 3 mm wide, with a curved embryo; their number varies widely based on cultivar and fruit size, from 10 to 60.
 The berries ripen from July to October in the Northern Hemisphere.

 Disease

 It can be parasitized by the oomycete species Peronospora lycii.

+Similar species

+Lycium chinense can be distinguished from the very similar Lycium barbarum by morphological traits of the flowers.
+The corolla tubes of barbarum are significantly longer than the lobes, and the calyx of chinense usually has more than two lobes whereas barbarum has just two.

 Use

 The fruits may be infused with hot water to make goji tea.
 The plant has been used for centuries in traditional Chinese medicine for treating various disorders, although there is no high-quality clinical evidence that consuming it has any effect on health or disease.